arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 1. If you wish to explore the application, update the existing to-do list, or create a new to-do list and enter some items.

 <a name="Ex1Task5" />
-#### Task 5 â€“ Promoting the Application to Production ####
+#### Task 5 – Promoting the Application to Production ####

 Now that you have verified that the service is working correctly in the staging environment, you are ready to promote it to final production.
-When you deploy the application to production, Windows Azure reconfigures its load balancers so that the application is available at its production URL.
+When you deploy the application to production, Microsoft Azure reconfigures its load balancers so that the application is available at its production URL.

 1. In the **Cloud Services** page, click your MyTodo service **name**.
 Then click in the **Dashboard** tab and select **Staging**.
 Finally, click **Swap** button from the bottom menu.